pnkskff/Headtop/README.md

      a.
 Create a List.

      b.
-Vote on importance of Items in the List, with Sort set to display Most Important first.
+Vote on importance of Items in the List, with Sort set to display Most Important/Liked first.

      c.
 Vote on Dislike of Items in the List, Dislikes do not affect Sort.